Ayaka7452/Termux-Mod-Loader-Binloader-Module/README.md

 # Termux-Mod-Loader-Binloader-Module
-a binloader mod that provides interfaces to inject files to Termux app
+A binloader mod that provides interfaces to inject files to Termux app
+## Installation
+Installs it using universal binloader mod installation method. see binloader repository guide to get more info
+## Usage
+Termux modder